inscopix/inscopix-cnmfe/docs/comparison_to_caiman.md

 For near-identical cell sets, we would expect that even when using strict (high) threshold values the majority of cells would be matched.
 To evaluate the overall similarity of the two cell sets across all possible thresholds, we computed the area under the curve by integrating it using the trapezoidal composite rule, a concept analogous to the measurement of the area under the receiver operating characteristic (ROC) curve.
+The proportion of cells matched were normalized to the number of cells identified by CaImAn CNMF-E to better determine if our implementation could at least identify the same cells.

 ![ROC Curve](../img/roc_curve.png?raw=true "ROC Curve")